• Skip to primary navigation

 • In a large pan over medium heat, add your olive oil, carrots, celery and onion and cook for about 4-5 minutes or until they begin to soften.

-• In the same pan add your ground pork, beef and prosciutto and break up into small pieces and cook lightly making sure not to brown the meat but gently cook it.
+• In the same pan add your ground pork and beef and break up into small pieces and cook lightly making sure not to brown the meat but gently cook it.

 • Once your wine has completely evaporated out (you cannot smell the alcohol anymore) add your tomato puree and mix well.